• OVERVIEW

 Volunteer Opportunities

 Not all learning happens in the classroom.
 Our students are active on campus, in the community, and abroad.
-From on-campus clubs, including the International Healthcare Club, to involvement with Global PT Day of Service, to professional activities of the California Physical Therapy Association and American Physical Therapy Association, SMU DPT students are engaged both locally and globally.
+From on-campus clubs, including the International Healthcare Club, to involvement with the Global PT Day of Service, to professional activities of the California Physical Therapy Association and American Physical Therapy Association, SMU’s DPT students are engaged both locally and globally.

 At SMU, we believe in diversity, equity, and inclusion.
-Having a student body that resembles our diverse local community that can work with patients from diverse backgrounds is important to us.
+Having a student body that resembles our diverse local community and can work with patients from diverse backgrounds is important to us.
 Our DPT program exceeds national averages (both overall and for private institutions) in minority student enrollment and contributes to the growth in diversity of physical therapists in the U.S.

 Enrolled DPT students